 Before we dive in- if you need a quick refresher on why your destination should be on Instagram, check out my blog on getting started.

-As we’ve discussed, more people are using Instagram as a search engine to research destinations they’re interested in visiting.
+As we’ve discussed, more people are using Instagram as a search engine to research destinations they’re interested in visiting and to make their travel plans.
 They’re also using the platform to discover new places they may be interested in visiting in the future.
-The question for destinations becomes, how can you optimize Instagram for tourism?
+Instagram undoubtedly has a crucial role in tourism marketing, so the question for destinations becomes, how can you optimize Instagram for tourism?
 Through research, exploration, and trial and error, I’ve identified six best practices.

 While the changing nature of Instagram’s (Facebook) algorithm can make it a challenge for businesses to keep their reach up, consistent posting is crucial.
 The only thing more penalized than posting too much is posting too little.
 While this can be a tricky line to walk, a good baseline to start with is 2-4 times per week, and working up as needed.
 Posting every day can be beneficial to accounts with the right number of followers.
 That number can be hard to determine, but trial and error (and a follower count in the thousands) is the best way to find out if it’s right for you.
 If you notice your engagement level dropping dramatically, then Instagram is penalizing you for posting too frequently.